 On January 1, 2001, the program was renamed CEA Technologies and began to operate independently of the Association.
 Jacob Roiz was appointed as President & CEO and Richard Drouin, the former Chairman of Hydro-Quebec and a Member of the Order of Canada, was appointed Chairman.
 These decisions allowed CEA Technologies to further support the development of new Interest Groups and Task Forces, in accordance with the needs of the industry, while continuing to flourish on the national and international stage.

 On January 1, 2008, in light of the global character and outreach of the program, the organization officially became known as CEATI International, the Centre for Energy Advancement through Technological Innovation.
-As of today, over one hundred and twenty (120) utilities from all six (6) of the world’s continents are represented in CEATI’s eighteen (18) Interest Groups and Task Forces.
+As of today, over one hundred and thirty (130) utilities from all six (6) of the world’s continents are represented in CEATI’s twenty (20) Programs.
 CEATI now boasts a library of over two thousand (2,000) published reports and is currently managing over one hundred and fifty (150) on-going projects in all areas related to the power grid.
 A significant amount of these reports have been adopted as national and international standards and numerous guides have been recognized as points of reference for practical information.

 The future looks bright!